 Does Canada come to mind whenever you see a maple leaf?
 That’s only logical because not only does it figure prominently on the country’s flag, you can also see it used in Canadian sports teams emblems, company and organization logos, and even in the currency.
 But have you ever wondered why the maple leaf is so identified with Canada?

 For years, even prior to the coming of European settlers, Indigenous Peoples have been using maple sap as a food staple.
 It is such an important product that the maple leaf was seen as Canada’s symbol as early as 1700 (Library and Archives Canada).
 Eventually the image of the leaf found its way into Canadian coins, emblems and coats of arms.
 The maple tree is also very important to Canadians and is the official arboreal emblem.
 Maple continues to be essential to Canada as the country is known to provide three-quarters of the world’s maple syrup output.

 Aside from the maple leaf, the Government of Canada has formally adopted other official symbols over the past century.
 These include:

-The use of the beaver as a national emblem also dates back to the 1700s when the lucrative trade of beaver pelts (for fur hats) put Canada on the map.
+The use of the beaver as a national emblem also dates back to the 1700s when the lucrative trade of beaver pelts put Canada on the map.
 The Hudson’s Bay Company honoured the animal by putting it in its coat of arms.
-The beaver was also made a Canadian symbol because it is known for its industry, skill, and perseverance all traits noteworthy of emulation.
+The beaver was also hailed as a Canadian symbol because it is known for its industry, skill and perseverance – all traits noteworthy of emulation.
 Today, its image can be found on the reverse side of the five-cent coin.

 Canadian Coat of Arms (or Arms of Canada)